 Cannabinoids are chemical compounds found in cannabis plants.
 These compounds interact with your body’s endocannabinoid system (ECS) — a network of receptors throughout the body that respond to cannabinoids to help regulate things like pain, mood, memory, and appetite.

 In this article, we’ll break down what all these terms mean — starting with some basics about cannabinoids themselves!

 What Are Cannabinoids?

 So, what exactly are cannabinoids?

-Ever since the discovery of the body’s natural endocannabinoid system in the late 1980’s, we’ve come to understand that the brain makes its own “endogenous” cannabinoids naturally, and that these compounds play a critical role in regulating many of the body’s most basic functions.
+Ever since the discovery of the body’s natural endocannabinoid system in the late 1980s, we’ve come to understand that the brain makes its own “endogenous” cannabinoids naturally and that these compounds play a critical role in regulating many of the body’s most basic functions.
 As you learn more about the potential therapeutic effects of cannabis (both in hemp and marijuana), and its most active constituents, the cannabinoids, one thing will become quickly evident: cannabis has a profound influence on the human body.